Ranchi Municipal Corporation: Municipal commissioner

 The commissioner is appointed by the state government.
 They are either an officer from the Indian Administrative Service or the Jharkhand Administrative Service.
 According to Section 55 of the Jharkhand Municipal Act, 2011, the appointment can be made on regular basis or contractual basis and no time period is mentioned for the position.
-The present municipal commissioner at Ranchi Municipal Corporation is Mr. Sandeep Singh, a cadre from the Indian Administrative Services.
+The present municipal commissioner at Ranchi Municipal Corporation is Mr. Sushant Gaurav, a cadre from the Indian Administrative Services.

 Some of the powers and functions of the Commissioner are: